-Perhaps most interestingly, we show that there is negligible computational overhead relative to standard nested sampling when the autoPR method is used in cases where the prior is representative, and that it offers significant advantages in terms of efficiency and robustness even if the prior is only marginally unrepresentative.
-This suggests that the autoPR should always be used in the application of nested sampling to Bayesian inference problems, irrespective of whether one suspects that the assumed priors may be unrepresentative for some data sets.
-This lends the autoPR to being integrated directly into nested sampling algorithms and/or data analysis pipelines.
+Perhaps most interestingly, we show that there is negligible computational overhead relative to standard nested sampling when the BPR method is used in cases where the prior is representative, and that it offers significant advantages in terms of efficiency and robustness even if the prior is only marginally unrepresentative.
+This suggests that the BPR should always be used in the application of nested sampling to Bayesian inference problems, irrespective of whether one suspects that the assumed priors may be unrepresentative for some data sets.
+Moreover, BPR might usefully be integrated directly into nested sampling algorithms and/or data analysis pipelines.
 It should be recalled, however, that the computational cost of BPR may be considerably increased if the normalising constant of the modified prior cannot be calculated analytically and so must be estimated numerically.